summaryInfo/ispras_course/README.md

 No tests this time, since it would simplify attempts to break the stack.

-To compile stack without advanced debugginh use:
+To compile stack without advanced debugging use:

     NDEBUG=1 make